 |B-School||Average GMAT of Class||Average Years of Work Exp. of Class|

 |Melbourne Business School||705||5.6|

 |Monash Business School||610||7|

 Intake & Application Deadlines

-- Some B-schools accept applications twice a year, while some accept three times a year.
+- Some MBA universities in Australia accept applications twice a year, while some accept three times a year.

-- Deadlines are generally in February, July and November; a few universities also offer four intake sessions per year
+- Deadlines are generally in February, July and November; few MBA colleges in Australia also offer four intake sessions per year

 Student Visa Terms and Provisions